Donald J. Brash

 Eduardo M. Ramirez is Associate Professor of Youth Ministry at Eastern University.
 He teaches courses on Small Groups, Programming, Evangelism, and Preaching and Teaching for Youth.
 An ordained Christian and Missionary Alliance Pastor, Eduardo worked from 1979 until 2003 with Scripture Union, a Christian organization geared to reach and disciple un-churched children and teenagers.
 He first served as Director of Scripture Union Argentina and then became Regional Secretary for Scripture Union Americas Region (North, Central and South America and the Caribbean) where he provided leadership and training to national movements in the Americas Region.
 Dr. Ramirez teaches the course "Contexts, Perspectives and Ministries in the 21st Century."

-Al Tizon is Associate Professor of Evangelism and Holistic Ministry at Palmer Seminary.
-He also serves as the Director of Word and Deed Network, a ministry of Evangelicals for Social Action/Sider Center that seeks to equip and connect churches to do holistic ministry in their communities, especially on behalf of the poor and marginalized.
+Al Tizon is Ronald J. Sider Associate Professor of Evangelism and Holistic Ministry.
+Al is Co-Director of The Sider Center on Ministry and Public Policy and Co-President of Evangelicals for Social Action.
+He is also a member of the American Society of Missiology; the Academy of Evangelism in Theological Education; and the Institute for the Studies in Asian Church and Culture.
 A native of the Philippines, Dr. Tizon is an ordained minister in the Evangelical Covenant Church.
 He teaches the course "Congregational Transformation."